cryobry/installjrmc/README.md

 # installJRMC

-This program will install [JRiver Media Center](https://www.jriver.com/) (JRMC) and associated helper services on most major distros.
+This program will install [JRiver Media Center](https://www.jriver.com/) (JRMC) and associated helper services on most major Linux distros.

-## README

-1. This script will not point major upgrades to your old library.
-You should **first perform a library backup**, install the new major version, and then restore the library backup in the new version.
-2. Typically, `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`) so services can be installed for the current user. `installJRMC` will prompt you for your `sudo` password as necessary to install dependencies and services.

 ## Executing

 `installJRMC [--option [ARGUMENT]]`

 Running `installJRMC` without any options will install the latest version of JRiver Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
 If any other option is specified, then the default install method will need to be specified using `--install`.
 This makes it possible to install services and containers independent of Media Center.

+**Note**: `installJRMC` does not perform library migrations.
+Before moving to a new major version (i.e. v27->v28), you should first [make a library backup](https://wiki.jriver.com/index.php/Library_Backup), install the new major version, and then [restore the library](https://wiki.jriver.com/index.php/Restore_a_library).

 ## Options